College Try

 Prices

-$30 per dog per lesson if training more than one dog at a time
+$30 per dog per lesson if training more than one dog at a time (must be 1 handler per dog)

 $10 discount if paying by check or cash

-I want to help people who cannot afford the prices usually charged by private trainers.
-Everything is more expensive these days, salaries have not kept up, and many families decide that something’s got to give.
 Your dog is part of your family, and you shouldn’t have to give up your dog anymore than you should your children.

-do i have to be present for a training session?
+Do I have to be present for a training session?

-are there any dog breeds you will not train?
+Are there any dog breeds you will not train?

 I am happy to work with any breed if you are looking for obedience training or behavior management.
 However, I will not train guard dogs or assistance dogs as I do not have those skills.

-does the dog have to be a shelter dog?
+Does the dog have to be a shelter dog?

 No. I have a special place in my heart for shelter dogs, but I will work with dogs of any background.

-Do I have to live in Cheyenne for you to come work with me and my dog?
+Do I have to live in Cheyenne?

 Testimonials